basho/basho_docs/content/riak/kv/2.1.4/using/cluster-operations/backing-up.md

 [concept aae]: /riak/kv/2.1.4/learn/concepts/active-anti-entropy/
 [aae read repair]: /riak/kv/2.1.4/learn/concepts/active-anti-entropy/#read-repair-vs-active-anti-entropy

-Riak KV is a [clustered][concept clusters] system built to survive a wide range of failure scenarios including the loss of nodes due to network or hardware failure.
+Riak KV is a [clustered][concept clusters] system built to survive a wide range of failure scenarios, including the loss of nodes due to network or hardware failure.
 Although this is one of Riak KV's core strengths, it cannot withstand all failure scenarios.

-Backing up data; duplicating the database on a different long-term storage system, is a common approach to mitigating potential failure scenarios.
+Backing up data (duplicating the database on a different long-term storage system) is a common approach to mitigating potential failure scenarios.

-The following document covers how to perform backups of Riak KV data.
+This page covers how to perform backups of Riak KV data.

 ## Overview